-Princeton, NJ Crime Rate
+Princeton, NJ Crime Rate & Safety

-Lower crime than 97% of U.S. cities
+Lower crime than 66% of major U.S. cities

-Based on FBI UCR & local law enforcement data · Updated March 2026
+Based on FBI UCR & local law enforcement data · Updated April 2026

 Is Princeton Safe?

-With an overall crime index of 32, Princeton has a 68% lower crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 490.
-However, safety varies dramatically by neighborhood, with areas like Princeton Courtside Estates earning an A+ grade while Greater Kingston rates A-.
+Princeton has a crime rate that is 32% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 301.

 Crime Index Comparison